Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/executive-brief/handout.md

 Without infrastructure, these remain isolated efforts.
 With infrastructure, they become scalable research programs.

+The strongest current empirical base for that work is Brazil.

+The public record now supports treating Brazil as the clearest documented center of SignWriting use, teaching, and research, rather than only as one encouraging example among many.

+It is also the strongest currently documented large-scale real-world context for studying signed-language literacy through SignWriting.

+South Korea adds a different kind of strength.

+It provides a current official institutional proof point through the Korean Sign Language Nuri Dictionary, showing that SignWriting already appears inside public dictionary infrastructure connected to a national-language institution.

+That matters because it gives the infrastructure case a real evidence base:

+* real institutions
+* real learner populations
+* real written materials
+* real research and curricular history

 ## Why Now

 Several factors make this a timely opportunity: